dagiteferi/brent-price-change-analysis/docs/data_analysis_workflow.md

-## 📝 The Data Analysis Workflow
+# 📝 The Data Analysis Workflow

 To analyze Brent oil prices and detect change points effectively, I used the following approach:
+- **Objective**:
+  - Identify significant change points in Brent oil prices over time.
+  - Forecast future oil price trends and volatility.
+  - Correlate price changes with real-world events.

+---

-### **1️⃣ Data Collection & Understanding the Dataset**
+## **1️⃣ Data Collection & Understanding the Dataset**
 - The dataset used is **BrentOilPrices.csv** (1987 - 2022).
 - It contains:
   - **Date**: The day oil prices were recorded.
   - **Price**: Brent crude oil price (USD per barrel).

 ### **2️⃣ Data Preprocessing** 🧹
 - Check for missing values and handle them appropriately.